Enock97/REST-API/README.md

 # REST-API
-REST-API prosjekt fra udemy kurs av in28minutes
+REST-API prosjekt kode hentet fra udemy kurs av bruker in28minutes

-REST-API project from Udemy Course by in28minutes
+REST-API project code retrieved from Udemy Course by user in28minutes

+Everything was coded manually.

 Made in Eclipse